donn/nudelta/Readme.md

 A (WIP) open-source alternative to the [NuPhy Console](https://nuphy.com/pages/nuphy-console) for the [Air75 Mechanical Wireless Keyboard](https://nuphy.com/collections/keyboards/products/air75) by reverse-engineering the keyboard's USB protocol.

 What this has:
-* Support for NuPhy Air75 on Linux and macOS
+* Support for NuPhy Air75 on Windows 10+, macOS 11+, and Linux
-    * Tested on Ubuntu 20.04, Manjaro and macOS 12.4 Monterey
 * Loading and saving keymap modifications from a `.yml` configuration file
 * The ability to back up and dump keymaps to binary formats (CLI)
 * The ability to dump keymaps to a human-readable hex format (CLI)